kaist-plrg/consensus-spectec/documentation/Eth2SpecTec-TypeProcess.md

   | 'bool' | 'nat' | 'int' | 'text'
 ```

-These primitive types form the foundation of Spectec's type system, and all other types must be defined in terms of these primitives.
+These primitive types form the foundation of SpecTec's type system, and all other types must be defined in terms of these primitives.

-### 2.2 Mapping SSZ Bytes Types to Spectec Types
+### 2.2 Mapping SSZ Bytes Types to SpecTec Types

-To handle eth2spec's SSZ bytes types, we leverage Spectec's type alias mechanism.
+To handle eth2spec's SSZ bytes types, we leverage SpecTec's type alias mechanism.
 In the spec file `00-types.spectec`, we define bytes types as aliases to the `int` primitive type:

 ```spectec
 syntax bytes = int